Kushner Seeks To Revive Trump's Overhaul For Immigration System

 It would reorganize the Department of Homeland Security to streamline the leadership of its three immigration-related agencies, creating a new director position, or immigration czar, who would be in charge of U.S. Citizenship and Immigration Services, U.S. Customs and Border Protection, and U.S. Immigration and Customs Enforcement.

-The plan would increase the number of federal departments and agencies required to use E-Verify, a database that helps check the immigration status of employees.
-But would not make E-Verify mandatory for all businesses to use.
+The plan would increase the number of federal departments and agencies required to use E-Verify, a database that helps check the immigration status of employees, but would not make E-Verify mandatory for all businesses to use.

 Keeping E-Verify voluntary is one of the reasons groups that favor immigration restrictions are questioning the plan and pushing for stronger enforcement measures.